 - It has loosely coupled implementation and can be tested easily over browsers.

-Ans: Difference between SOAP and REST can be easily understood from the below table
+Answer: Difference between SOAP and REST can be easily understood from the below table.

 |Simple Object Access Protocol (SOAP) serves as a standard protocol for web service creation.||Representational State Transfer (REST) is an architectural style for web service creation.|